The Ducky Boys: Three Chords and the Truth

 After almost five years, which saw several successful side-projects by Lind, Sinners and Saints and Dirty Water, the band permanently re-formed in 2003.
 Gone were Marsden and O'Leary with the former The Eleventh Hour lead singer Sullivan taking over on lead guitar.
 The band recorded its third album, Three Chords and the Truth.
-Produced by Jim Siegel, the album has a clear, big, professional sound found in both the punk shout outs and melodic rock n' roll type songs.
+Produced by Jim Siegel, the album has a clear, big, professional sound found in both the punk shout-outs and melodic rock n' roll type songs.

 The album includes a punk-influenced cover version of "Stand By Me".
-Lind's song writing was widely acclaimed and the album as a whole proved to be a huge success in both sales and popularity.
+Lind's songwriting was widely acclaimed and the album as a whole proved to be a huge success in both sales and popularity.

 The War Back Home

 Lind began writing shortly after the release of Three Chords and, within a year, production began on the band's fourth album, The War Back Home.
 The album was more of a group presentation with several lyrics written by Sullivan and a more complex drum sound.
-The album has both punk and blues elements with influences from The Clash and Dropkick Murphys clearly heard with the message again evoking social themes of political, social and economic magnitude.
+The album has both punk and blues elements with influences from The Clash and Dropkick Murphys clearly heard with the message again evoking social themes of political, social, and economic magnitude.
 It received relatively positive reviews.

-The 12 song album includes "Celebrate", "Bombs Away" and "The Middle Children of History" all which exhibit the developing style and message of the band, and especially focusing on topics such as poverty and the war in Iraq.
+The 12-song album includes "Celebrate", "Bombs Away" and "The Middle Children of History" all of which exhibit the developing style and message of the band, especially focusing on topics such as poverty and the war in Iraq.

 Chasing the Ghost

 In 2012, the Ducky Boys released a fifth studio album, Chasing the Ghost.
 It was recorded at Mad Oak Studios in Allston, Massachusetts.
 Originally slated to be a 7-inch record or an EP, a break-up brought a surge of songwriting from Lind and the project quickly became a full-length 17-track album.
 As a result, many of the songs deal with that sort of loss and the roller coaster of emotions that go along with it.
 Perhaps the band's strongest overall effort, the record is also the first with songs with the guitarist Sullivan singing lead vocals on two tracks.
 Live support for the record included sets with the Mighty Mighty Bosstones, Dropkick Murphys, Sick of it All, The Pietasters, Madball, H2O, The Cromags, Cockney Rejects and Rancid.
-These shows had a second guitarist with each set, the ex-Ducky Boys member and ater Dropkick Murphys guitarist Lynch for one show and Morgan Knockers' guitarist Rich Crimlisk for the others.
-Chasing the Ghost was released in January 2012 on the band's own State Line Records and was followed in May 2012 with the four song digital EP, Chemicals, with all new songs.
+These shows had a second guitarist with each set, the ex-Ducky Boys member and after Dropkick Murphys guitarist Lynch for one show and Morgan Knockers' guitarist Rich Crimlisk for the others.
+Chasing the Ghost was released in January 2012 on the band's own State Line Records and was followed in May 2012 with the four-song digital EP, Chemicals, with all new songs.
 None of these were leftovers from the CTG sessions.